McDonough School of Business – Georgetown University

 The MBA Career Center provides McDonough students with a vast array of resources, including career fairs and corporate presentations.
 The Center also organizes annual treks off campus to allow students to explore industries such as consulting, marketing and real estate, as well as key business regions like Wall Street, San Francisco and Silicon Valley.
 Students can receive additional help with their job searches by pairing with a Career Coach to help guide them through the job search process.
 On-campus interviews for full-time positions begin in late September and run through mid-December, while those for internships begin in mid-January.

-Ninety-eight percent of the Class of 2018 received a job offer within three months of graduating and 94% accepted job offers within that timeframe.
-These newly minted MBAs received an average salary of just over $116,946 and an average signing bonus of nearly $31,036.
-Top employers of the Class of 2018 include Amazon, American Express, Citi, Deloitte, Ernst & Young LLP, Uber, Pricewaterhouse Coopers LLC, and Wells Fargo.
+Ninety-six percent of the Class of 2022 received a job offer within three months of graduating and 95% accepted job offers within that time frame.
+These newly minted MBAs received an average salary of $138,552 and an average signing bonus of $36,342.

-The most popular post-MBA industry was consulting, chosen by nearly 26% of graduates, followed by financial services at almost 22%.
-Roughly 18% of the class accepted positions in technology, while the 8% went into non-profit, and approximately 7% chose consumer products.
-About 7% of graduates selected roles in real estate.
+The most popular post-MBA industry was consulting, chosen by 29% of graduates, followed by financial services at 25%.
+Eighteen percent of the class accepted positions in technology, while another 7% went into consumer goods.
+Seven percent selected to pursue roles in the non-profit/social impact sector.

 Cost of Attendance

 - Tuition & Fees $68,063